Lyle Alzado

-Lyle Martin Alzado (April 3, 1949 – May 14, 1992) was an American professional All Pro football defensive end of the National Football League (NFL), famous for his intense and intimidating style of play.
+Lyle Martin Alzado (April 3, 1949 – May 14, 1992) was an American professional football player who was a defensive end of the National Football League (NFL), famous for his intense and intimidating style of play.

-Alzado played 15 seasons, splitting his time among the Denver Broncos, the Cleveland Browns, and finally the Los Angeles Raiders with whom he won a championship in Super Bowl XVIII.
+Alzado played for the Denver Broncos, the Cleveland Browns, and finally the Los Angeles Raiders with whom he won a championship in Super Bowl XVIII.
+He was a three-time All-Pro and two-time Pro Bowl selection during his career of 15 years.

 Early life

-Alzado was born in Brownsville, Brooklyn, New York, to an Italian-Spanish father, Maurice, and a Jewish mother with a Russian family background, Martha Sokolow Alzado, and was himself Jewish.
+Alzado was born in Brownsville, Brooklyn, New York to an Italian-Spanish father, Maurice, and a Jewish mother with a Russian family background, Martha Sokolow Alzado.
+He followed Judaism.
 When he was 10, the family moved to Cedarhurst, Long Island.
 His father, whom Alzado later described as "a drinker and street fighter," left the family during Alzado's sophomore year at Lawrence High School.
-He played high school football for three years.
+He played high school football under coach Richard Mollo for three years.

-College
+College career

-Upon not receiving a college scholarship offer, Alzado played for Kilgore College, a community college in Kilgore, Texas.
-After two years, he was asked to leave the team, he later contended, for befriending a black teammate.
-From Texas, Alzado moved on to Yankton College in South Dakota.
+After he did not receive a college scholarship offer, Alzado played for Kilgore College, a community college in Kilgore, Texas.
+Two years after joining he was asked to leave the team; he later said it was for befriending a black teammate.
+He went to play for Yankton College in South Dakota.
 Though playing in relative obscurity in the NAIA, Alzado nonetheless gained notice by the NFL when Denver Broncos' coach and scout Stan Jones having been taken off the road by automobile trouble, decided to pass the time at nearby Montana Tech, one of Yankton's opponents.
 Montana Tech's coaches were showing him films of their star running back Don Heater, but Jones was impressed with the unknown defensive lineman Alzado squaring off against Montana Tech's offense and passed back a favorable report to his team.
 The Broncos ultimately drafted Alzado in the fourth round of the 1971 draft.
 Alzado went back to Yankton after his rookie season to get his college degree.
 He received a B.A. in physical education with an emphasis in secondary education.
-During his college years, Alzado participated in amateur boxing, and made it to the semi-finals of the 1969 Midwest Golden Gloves Boxing Tournament, held in Omaha.
+During his college years, Alzado participated in amateur boxing making it to the semi-finals of the 1969 Midwest Golden Gloves Boxing Tournament, held in Omaha.